Norma Chávez: 2009 lobbyist controversy

 On July 16, 2009, the El Paso Times reported that Chávez had her staff request that 17 lobbyists pay for a $3,500 celebration for her earning a Bachelor of Arts degree.
 The event had a Longhorn ice sculpture, mariachis, a barbecue lunch and cake.
-Chávez would not say which lobbyists paid for the event, and would not report the party spending to the Texas Ethics Commission.
+Chávez preferred not to disclose anything in this regard.

 One lobbyist, Claudia Russell who represented El Paso County, said she paid $150 to the party after Chávez's staff requested a contribution.
 "I don't know if I wanted to," Russell said.
 "I just kinda felt it was my duty to."
 On July 28, 2009, the El Paso Times published a letter by Russell that said, "Because these events are not unusual and because I attended the event, when asked, I mistakenly stated that I helped sponsor the event.
 After reviewing my records, I did not sponsor Rep. Chávez's graduation party.
 I confused it with an earlier event that I did help sponsor.
 I apologize for the mistake.
 But let me make one thing perfectly clear: I was not asked by Rep. Chávez's staff to contribute to the graduation party.
 Furthermore, I did not make a contribution."
 Chávez said she would not allow Russell into her office any more.

 Russell said that she contributed to another of Chávez's parties, not the graduation party.
 Chávez claimed she was lying and wanted an apology.
 Chávez met with County Judge Anthony Cobos, County Commissioner Anna Perez and a top executive at Bickerstaff, Heath, Delgado, Acosta, the law firm that employs Russell.
 But the county's commissioners said a public apology was unnecessary and inappropriate.
 "This isn't about Claudia or the county," Perez said.
 "The story was about lobbyists paying for that party," County Commissioner Anna Perez said.

 None of the lobbyists talked to the newspaper, and Chávez would not release their names.

 Tom "Smithy" Smith, director of Public Citizen in Texas, told the paper: "She made a big darn deal out of it as one of the highlights of her life, so those that contributed are going to be on her good buddies' list."

 Andrew Wheat, research director with the watchdog group Texans for Public Justice, told the paper, "It might have been far more in the public interest to scale back the size of the party … People graduate all the time without lobbyists paying for ice sculptures at their graduation parties."